 Venturing out into a new weight loss routine will definitely have its fair share of blunders.
-Waist training, as straight forward using the garment may seem to some, is no different.
+Hourglass waist training, as straight forward using the garment may seem to some, is no different.
 The overall usability may be a breeze and the schedule is absolutely flexible, but there still are proper and safe ways to go about it.
 Ignoring these details may not only damage your waist trainer but may also put your health at risk.
 Below, we list down the common mistakes almost all waist training beginners make, and how to fix them!

 Common Mistake #1: Getting the wrong size